-Yes!
-As long as you have lived in Ohio for at least 30 days, you may choose to vote in your college community or back home regardless of your tuition status.
-However, you must register using your local address.
-If you live on-campus you must put the address of your residence hall (not a P.O.
-Box or mailing address).
+As long as you meet the state's eligibility requirements listed below and have lived in Ohio for at least 30 days before the election, you may choose to vote in your college community.
+To do so, you must register using your local address.
+If you live on-campus, you will list the current street address of your residence hall (not a P.O.
+Box) on your voter registration form.
+If you prefer, as a student, you can register in your home state instead of Ohio.
+If you are studying remotely, please see guidance in the following FAQs.

-TurboVote makes the process of getting registered to vote easy through an online process that takes minutes to complete.
+TurboVote makes the process of getting registered to vote easy through an online process that takes minutes to complete and will email you (or postal mail if you prefer) all the forms you need to get registered to vote.
 Since CWRU students come from across the country, this tool helps students manage voter registration deadlines and provides election reminders for all 50 states.
 Through TurboVote, CWRU students can get materials needed to register to vote, request to vote by mail and receive election reminders.

 Ohio's voter registration form asks for your Ohio driver's license or ID number, or the last four digits of your Social Security Number.